 In §2 I prove the Optimality Theorem and the Rigidity Theorem modulo two main results, the Geometry Lemma and the Topology Lemma.
-The Geometry Lemma also works in the immersed case and the Topology Lemma requires an embedding.
-The rest of the paper is devoted to reducing these two results to tensegrity calculations.
+The Geometry Lemma also works in the immersed case (with a side condition concerning something called a T-pattern) and the Topology Lemma requires an embedding.
+The rest of the paper is devoted to reducing these two results to geometric estimates, most of which are handled by tensegrity calculations.

-In §3 I recall some geometric estimates from [S3] and also prove a new one along similar lines.
+In $\S 3$ I recall some geometric estimates from $[\mathbf{S2}]$ and also prove a new one along similar lines.
 The precise constants in these results are not important.
 They mainly serve to give us some a priori bounds which help us set up the limits and targets of our calculations.